Winter SaleEnds 1/19. Limited quantities. No rainchecks.Shop now

-Customers find value in the S3225QS monitor's sound quality, smooth 120Hz refresh rate, and multiple ports.
-The large screen size, built-in speakers, eye comfort features, and ergonomic design are also appreciated.
-However, some customers have expressed concerns about the viewing angles and contrast.
-Overall, the monitor offers a range of features that appeal to many users.
+Customers are satisfied with the S3225QS monitor's sound quality, smooth 120Hz refresh rate, and its large 31.5-inch screen size.
+The built-in speakers and multiple ports are also appreciated.
+However, some customers have expressed concerns about the viewing angles and limited connectivity options.

 This summary was generated by AI based on customer reviews.